 Preserve your precious proof of success for safe consumption another day by following this advice:

-- Cover and refrigerate any leftovers as quickly as possible - within 1-2 hours.
+Cover and refrigerate any leftovers as quickly as possible, it’s recommended to cover them within 1 to 2 hours.
 If cooked meat is left at room temperature, food poisoning bacteria can grow and multiply.

-- Make sure any leftovers you reheat are steaming hot all the way through before you eat them.
+Make sure any leftovers you reheat are steaming hot all the way through before you eat them.
 Don't reheat more than once.
-Ideally, try to use leftovers within 48 hours, but make sure your mouth is wide enough to eat the sandwiches you've stacked.
+Ideally, try to use leftovers within 48 hours.